temporalio/sdk-typescript/CONTRIBUTING.md

 - If PRs came from external contributors, thank them & link their github handles: `([#484](link), thanks to [`@user`](https://github.com/user) 🙏)`
 - Open PR with CHANGELOG change
+- If using a custom [sdk-features](https://github.com/temporalio/sdk-features) branch for PR integration tests, make sure the branch is fully up-to-date with `sdk-features` `main` before merging the CHANGELOG PR
 - Merge PR
 - Checkout latest `main`